-The IB was introduced in the late 1960s to cater for a growing number of international mobile and minded students.
-The desire was to provide an education that was not tied to any one nation- a truly global curriculum.
+The IB was introduced in the late 1960s to cater for a growing number of internationally mobile and minded students.
+The desire was to provide an education that was not tied to any one nation - a truly global curriculum.
 It is currently offered in 147 countries!

 2. How is the IB Diploma Programme different to other national or international courses for 16 to 18 year olds?

-The IB programme develops the future leaders the workplace needs – people who know how to collaborate and who know the value of teamwork, people with analytical ability, versatility, international understanding.
-It is a broad curriculum with an emphasis on the development of skills fit for the 21st Century workplace and for employment in careers yet to be defined!
+The IB Diploma Programme develops the leaders needed by the future workplace – people who know how to collaborate and understand the value of teamwork, people with analytical capability, versatility and international understanding.
+It is a broad curriculum with an emphasis on the development of skills fit for the 21st century workplace and for employment in the careers of tomorrow which are yet to be defined.

-3. What type of student benefits from an IB Diploma Programme?
+3. What type of student benefits from the IB Diploma Programme?

-The programme is committed to fostering a set of values and attributes described by the term: learner profile.
-The IB graduates are thinkers, inquirers, communicators, principled (acting with integrity and honesty), open-minded, caring (showing compassion and respect to others), while at the same time being risk-takers, reflective and understanding the need for balance in their lives.
+The programme is committed to fostering a set of values and attributes described as its learner profile.
+IB graduates are thinkers, inquirers, communicators, principled (acting with integrity and honesty), open-minded, caring (showing compassion and respect to others), while at the same time being risk-takers, reflective and understanding the need for balance in their lives.

 4. Who will support my child’s learning?

-With over 100 pupils studying for the IB Diploma from many countries in our new state-of-the-art IB building we have a we have a very well developed tutoring system at the school.
-Our tutors are also experienced IB teachers and leaders and are supported by University counsellors for both UK/Europe and North American applications.
-These staff are led by Senior Staff with decades of IB experience and leadership in school settings.
+With over 100 students from many countries following the IB Diploma Programme in our new state-of-the-art IB building, we have a very well-developed tutoring system at the school.
+Our tutors are also experienced IB teachers and leaders and are supported by university counsellors to guide our students through both UK/Europe and North American applications.
+These staff are led by a senior team with decades of IB and school leadership experience.

 5. Why do pupils choose the IB Diploma Programme?

-We are very proud of our incredibly strong performance year on year in the IB diploma.
-We have been preparing children for the diploma for over 15 years (since2001) and regularly get the highest IB Diploma average of any Central or Eastern European School.
-Over the last five years several of our top pupils have achieved 45/45 points in the Diploma which places them in the top 500 pupils worldwide.
+We are very proud of our incredibly strong performance in the IB diploma each year.
+We have been preparing children for the diploma for more than 15 years (since 2001) and regularly achieve the highest IB Diploma average of any Central or Eastern European School.
+Over the last five years, several of our students have achieved 45/45 points in the Diploma, which places them in the top 500 students worldwide.

-The world average IB diploma score is just below 31.
-Our average in summer 2016 was over 36, this placed us as the highest achieving IB school in Central and Eastern Europe.
-Individually pupils excel in their individual subjects with the average subject grade being 5.7 last year compared with 4.8 worldwide.
-It should be noted that a score of +36 is equal to better than 3 A grades at A level and allows a pupil to realistically apply to the top 200 world universities.
+The world average IB diploma score is just below 30 points out of a maximum 45.
+Our average in summer 2017 was over 35, and this placed us amongst the highest achieving IB schools in Central and Eastern Europe.
+Individually, students also excel in their chosen subjects, achieving an average subject grade of 5.7 last year compared with 4.8 worldwide.
+It should be noted that a score of +36 represents a greater achievement than 3 A grades at A-level and allows a pupil to realistically apply to the world’s top 200 universities.

-The IBDP is widely regarded as the best preparation for university study: Put simply, the IBDP is accepted by more universities around the world than any other post 16 (High School) qualification.
-This includes Polish universities who value the skills and knowledge IBDP graduates demonstrate.
+The IBDP is widely regarded as the best preparation for university study.
+Put simply, the IBDP is accepted by more universities around the world than any other post 16 (high school) qualification.
+This includes Polish universities who value the skills and knowledge demonstrated by IBDP graduates.

-With a rich heritage spanning a quarter century we are very proud of our Alumni.
-Many have gone on to study at the leading universities of the world.
-In the UK this includes Oxford and Cambridge Universities, The London Universities of Imperial, UCL, Kings and LSE as well as many other outstanding UK top tier universities.
-In North America we have Alumni at Princeton, Columbia, Cornell, McGill and NYU as well as leading Canadian universities such as Toronto and University of British Columbia.
-Closer to home many of our students choose to study in Europe including University of Warsaw, Warsaw School of Economics, Maastricht and Leiden
+With a rich heritage spanning more than a quarter of a century, we are very proud of our numerous alumni.
+Many have gone on to study at the world’s leading universities.
+In the UK, this includes Oxford and Cambridge universities, London universities such as Imperial, UCL, Kings and LSE, as well as many other outstanding top tier universities.
+In North America, we have alumni at Princeton, Columbia, Cornell, McGill and NYU, as well as leading Canadian universities such as Toronto and University of British Columbia.
+Closer to home, many of our students choose to study in Europe, including University of Warsaw, Warsaw School of Economics, Maastricht and Leiden.

-10. Where can a prospective parent get more information?
+10. Where can prospective parents get more information?